fastai/fastai_old/README.md

 ### Conda Install

-First, find out also which CUDA version you need to install [here] (https://pytorch.org/get-started/locally/).

-For example for CUDA9.2 it will be:

-    conda install cuda92 -c pytorch

-You can also search the available cuda packages with:

-    conda search "cuda*" -c pytorch
+Currently we require a GPU with CUDA support.
 If your setup doesn't have CUDA-support you will most likely have to wait till pytorch.org releases 1.0.0 packages for `pytorch` and `torchvision`.

-Then, install the nightly `pytorch` build:

-    conda install -c pytorch pytorch-nightly

-Once `pytorch-nightly` and the correct `cudaXX` package are installed then comes `torchvision`:

-    conda install -c fastai/label/test torchvision=0.2.1=pyhe7f20fa_0

-We had to build a special version of torchvision which depends on `pytorch-nightly`.

-Now you can install `fastai`.
-Note, that this is a beta test version at the moment, please [report any issues](https://github.com/fastai/fastai_pytorch/issues/).

 Currently only `linux-64`/`python3.6` conda build is available:

-    conda install -c fastai/label/test fastai
+    conda install -c fastai/label/test torchvision=0.2.1=pyhe7f20fa_0 fastai

 For other setups/platforms use `pip install` at the moment (see above).

+Note, that this is a beta test version at the moment, please [report any issues](https://github.com/fastai/fastai_pytorch/issues/).
+We are currently using a re-packaged torchvision in order to support pytorch-nightly.

 ### Developer Install